 AN UPDATE ON ME

 This past year was a busy one!
 Mackenzie’s Mission and the Amyloidosis Speakers Bureau accomplished many important projects, laying the foundation for an exciting future.
-Outside of the foundation, I completed my didactic year in the Physician Assistant Program at Northeastern University and am now well into my second and last year, consisting of clinical rotations.
-I graduate in August 2024 and will look to start my career; in what specialty, I’m not sure yet!
-Between graduation and starting my career I will be traveling across India and Nepal.
-As for my disease, I am monitored closely, and it continues to be under control.
+Outside of the foundation, I am now a PA-C, having graduated from the Physician Assistant Program at Northeastern University.
+Starting March 2025, I will be working as an Inpatient Physician Assistant at Dana-Farber Cancer Institute in Boston.
+As for my disease, I am monitored closely, and my disease continues to remain under control.
 I feel great!